 - 1. Independence.
-Except as may otherwise be permitted by Nasdaq rules, a majority of the members of the Board shall be independent directors who meet the criteria for independence established by the listing rules of the Nasdaq Stock Market (the "Nasdaq Rules").
-Each director has an affirmative obligation to inform the Board of any material changes in his or her relationships that may affect his or her designation by the Board as an "independent director." - 2.
+Except as may otherwise be permitted by NASDAQ rules, a majority of the members of the Board shall be independent directors.
+To be considered independent: (1) a director must be an "independent director" as determined under Rule 4200(a)(15) of the NASDAQ Stock Market and (2) in the Board's judgment, the director must not have a relationship with the Company that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director. - 2.
 Size of the Board.
-The By-Laws provide that the number of directors shall be fixed by resolution of the Board.
-The Board periodically reviews its size, and may increase or decrease the size of the Board at any given time, depending on circumstances and changes in the Company's business. - 3.
+The Board currently has nine members.
+The Board believes this is an appropriate size given the Company's present circumstances, but that a smaller or larger Board may be appropriate at any given time, depending on circumstances and changes in the Company's business. - 3.
 Other Directorships.
-No director may serve on more than five other public company boards; provided that any director who is employed as a chief executive officer of a public company is not permitted to serve on the boards of more than two other public companies.
+No director may serve on more than four other public company boards.
 Directors should advise the Chairman of the Board and the Chairman of the Nominating and Corporate Governance Committee in advance of accepting an invitation to serve on another public company board.
-Service on boards and/or committees of other organizations shall comply with the Company's conflict of interest policies and not otherwise interfere with his or her ability to discharge his or her responsibilities as a director. - 4.
-Change in Status.
-Any director who retires from his or her present employment or who materially changes his or her current full-time employment status is expected to tender written resignation to the Board.
-The Nominating and Corporate Governance Committee would then evaluate whether the individual continues to meet the Board's membership criteria, and make a recommendation as to whether the Board should accept the resignation. - 5.
+Service on boards and/or committees of other organizations shall comply with the Company's conflict of interest policies. - 4.
 Tenure.
-The Board does not believe it should establish term limits Term limits could result in the loss of directors who have been able to develop, over a period of time, increasing insight into the Company and its operations and an institutional memory that benefit the entire membership of the Board as well as management.
+The Board does not believe it should establish term limits.
+Term limits could result in the loss of directors who have been able to develop, over a period of time, increasing insight into the Company and its operations and an institutional memory that benefit the entire membership of the Board as well as management.
 As an alternative to term limits, the Nominating and Corporate Governance Committee shall review each director's continuation on the Board at least once every three years.
-This will allow each director the opportunity to conveniently confirm his or her desire to continue as a member of the Board and allow the Company to conveniently replace directors who are no longer interested or effective. - 6.
-Retirement.
-Any director who reaches the age of 75 while serving as a director will retire from the Board effective at the end of his or her then current term, unless the Board otherwise determines it would be in the interests of the Company and its stockholders to re-nominate such director for re-election to the Board.
+This will allow each director the opportunity to conveniently confirm his or her desire to continue as a member of the Board and allow the Company to conveniently replace directors who are no longer interested or effective.

-7. Lead Director.
+- 5. Retirement.
+Any director who reaches the age of 75 while serving as a director will retire from the Board effective at the end of his or her then current term. - 6.
+Lead Director.
 In the event that the Chairman of the Board is not an independent director, the Nominating and Corporate Governance Committee may nominate an independent director to serve as "Lead Director," who shall be approved by a majority of the independent directors.